Symbolic Interactionism Theory

 Charles Horton Cooley’s concept of the looking-glass self describes how one’s self-image arises from interpersonal interactions and the perceptions of others.

-In simple terms, other people function as a “mirror” for us – we imagine how we appear to others, interpret how they judge us, and then adjust our self-concept accordingly
+In simple terms, other people function as a “mirror” for us.
+We imagine how we appear to others, interpret how they judge us, and then adjust our self-concept accordingly.

 For example, if a student perceives that their classmates see them as a leader, the student may come to see themselves that way and act more confidently in group projects.